Table of Contents

 The Colonial Parkway connects Yorktown with Williamsburg and Jamestown.
 The drive was quite relaxing and, while the views are not as dramatic as the Blue Ridge Parkway, there is plenty of tidal Virginia to see and enjoy.

-Colonial Williamsburg is a living history museum with several restored buildings highlighting the town’s time as the colonial capitol.
+Colonial Williamsburg is a living history museum with several restored buildings highlighting the town’s time as the colonial capital.

 It snowed pretty heavily the night before, so we did not get to visit much of the site, but we did get out and walk around in the snow.
 We will just have to come back!